INFO490/assignments/hw8/hw8.markdown

 I got

 	>>> x = (y_predicted == y_test).sum()
-	>>> y = len(y_test)
+	>>> y = len(y_test)http://scikit-learn.org/stable/modules/model_evaluation.html
 	>>> print('%i matched out of %i' % (x, y))
 	14019 matched out of 15272

 That's 92.0%.
-It is useful to make a [confusion matrix](http://en.wikipedia.org/wiki/Confusion_matrix) when evaluating the performance of a classifier.
+It is helpful to make a [confusion matrix](http://en.wikipedia.org/wiki/Confusion_matrix) when evaluating the performance of a classifier.

     >>> print(sklearn.metrics.confusion_matrix(y_test, predicted))
     [[7809  541]
      [ 683 6239]]

-A very good performance (although I cheated a little bit by using the wage income to predict the total income).
+That's a very good performance (although I cheated a little bit by using the wage income to predict the total income).
+There are various other useful metrics for evaluating the performance of the classifier; see [Model evaluation: quantifying the quality of predictions](http://scikit-learn.org/stable/modules/model_evaluation.html).

 #### Submission instructions